 What Lemons to Use for Limoncello?

-Now that you know how to make Homemade Limoncello, enjoy in moderation, like a dessert wine or ice wine, or mix with soda water or mineral water.
+Now that you know how to make Lemon Liqueur, enjoy in moderation, like a dessert wine or ice wine.
+Perfect to help with digestion after dinner.
 Bon Appetit! Приятного аппетита!

 - 12 organic lemons

 - 4 cups water adjust to taste